Department / Division

 Conservation Policy and Practice, Parks and Human Migration, Co-management, Community-based Conservation, Conservation and Development, Central America, Costa Rica, Mexico, Political Ecology, Environmental Anthropology, Marine Protected Areas, Fishing Peoples and Cultures, Maritime Anthropology, Sustainable Development, Livelihoods, Sustainable Tourism.

-Dr. Hoffman is currently accepting graduate students with interest in conservation and development issues, sustainability, alternative development / anti-capitalist movements, community-based management, co-management, and resource governance.
+Dr. Hoffman is currently accepting graduate students with interest in conservation and development issues, sustainability, alternative development models, community-based management, co-management, and resource governance.
 Regional interest is open, but students with a desire to conduct fieldwork in Central America or the U.S. South are preferred.

 Recent Publications